AYSO Core Program Divisions – Region 84

 Contacts

-AYSO 14U Division - Birth Years 2012 & 2013
+AYSO 14U Division - Birth Range Aug 2012 – Jul 2014

 Program Overview

-Description |
+| Description |

 The 14U program was developed to continue player development in a fun yet competitive environment.
-After the completion of the regular season, eligible teams may participate in a postseason tournament with the top two teams receiving trophies.
-The winner of our postseason tournament is eligible to move on to the AYSO Area 11l tournament. |
+Some games may take place in neighboring cities.
+After the completion of the regular season, eligible teams may participate in a postseason invitational tournament with the top two teams receiving trophies.
+The winner of our postseason tournament may be eligible to move on to the AYSO Area 11l tournament. |

-Structure |
+| Structure |

 11v11 games with goalkeepers on a full-size field.
 Two 35-minute halves, with a quarter break halfway through each half.
 Substitutions are done at every quarter break.
 Each player is required to play at least 75% of each game (3 of 4 quarters). |

-Coaches |
+| Coaches |

 Volunteer coaches with higher-level training guide players in strategic play, fitness, and refined techniques. |

-Ball Size |
+| Ball Size |

 Size 5 (first division to use Size 5) |